 OCSE manifests itself in many forms.
 OCSE crimes include accessing, possessing, producing and/or distributing child sexual abuse materials (CSAM, also referred to as child pornography); grooming of children for sexual purposes; sextortion and live sexual abuse via webcam through live stream.
 Furthermore, OCSE is also implicated by the issue of sexting which is the production and distribution of sexual self-generated content by minors.
 As technology constantly develops, OCSE manifestations also evolve and new forms of sexual exploitation of children online emerge.
 What is important to remember, despite the ‘virtual’ nature of these acts, is that behind the screen are real children.

 Identifying and investigating offenders is difficult, as they are able to continually adapt technology to enable their sexual abuse and exploitation, and avoid detection.
 Since the Internet is not confined by territorial boundaries, most incidents of sexual exploitation of children online are multi-jurisdictional, with offences being committed across or within multiple countries all over the world.
 This makes the issue even more complex.

 An effective response must be an international, cross-sector one.
 No single government or organisation can tackle the problem alone – we need to work together.

-ECPAT runs a programme set up to combat the sexual exploitation of children online, the main objectives of which are:
+ECPAT runs a programme set up to combat the Online Child Sexual Exploitation, the main objectives of which are: